Reconnect to Community: Communities

-(Partners include: Kenan Institute for the Arts, EmcArts, Mary’s Mavens, Mixxer, Hustle Winston-Salem, Happy Hill Arts)
+Partners include: the Kenan Institute for the Arts, EmcArts, Mixxer, Hustle Winston-Salem

-Over the past five years, initiatives led by the Thomas S. Kenan Institute for the Arts at the University of North Carolina School of the Arts have helped leverage momentum among local creative entrepreneurs and social innovators, a population that is proving crucial to Winston-Salem’s transition from an abandoned tobacco and textile capital to the “City of Arts and Innovation.”
-The Institute serves as an intermediary organization that partners with other groups to improve dialogue, civic engagement and economic prosperity in the creative sector, which in turn has the power to enrich the broader community and improve the lives of all citizens.
+The Kenan Institute for the Arts at UNC School of the Arts is a catalyst that encourages and supports the exploration and development of new knowledge to transform the way artists, organizations and communities approach their creative challenges.
+Initiatives led by the Kenan Institute have helped leverage momentum among local creative entrepreneurs and social innovators, a population that is proving crucial to Winston-Salem’s transition from a former tobacco and textile capital to the “City of Arts and Innovation.”
+The Institute serves as an intermediary organization that partners with other groups to improve dialogue, civic engagement, and economic prosperity in the creative sector, which in turn has the power to enrich the broader community and improve the lives of all citizens.
+Read more

 All five community teams received storytelling training from Jeff Polish of The Monti!
 We can’t wait to hear their stories at the forum!